SOLVE

 First-Mover AdvantageGLG's workflows shape the product before any competitor has access.
 You become the reference customer.

-Revenue Share (51/49)Net licensing revenue from other firms using CounselKit flows back to GLG proportionally per the SPE operating agreement.
+Revenue Share (51/49)Net licensing revenue from other firms using IntelliFirm flows back to GLG proportionally per the SPE operating agreement.

 Dollar-for-Dollar MatchFor every dollar GLG contributes in cash, Solve contributes the equivalent in development services — reducing GLG's total outlay by 50%.